julianmclain/portfolio-clerk/README.md

 The solution:

-The goal is to replace spreadsheets like this one: https://docs.google. com/spreadsheets/d/13GF2Gzw_8LsAAUDosaONqqCxfBoNfEJY/edit#gid=1622810545
+The goal is to replace spreadsheets like [this](https://docs.google.com/spreadsheets/d/13GF2Gzw_8LsAAUDosaONqqCxfBoNfEJY/edit#gid=1622810545)

 ## Functionality
 v1